-The cooking time for polenta is around 45 minutes unless you buy the handy chubs of polenta at the store.
+The cooking time for polenta is around 45 minutes unless you buy the handy chubs at the store.

 Polenta is so versatile.

-You can also substitute it for rice, and it can be served for breakfast as a replacement for oatmeal.
+You can also substitute it for rice, which can be served for breakfast as a replacement for oatmeal.